G-Bruce/testrepo/README.md

-# testrepo
+# stat6306introdatascience
-SMU Doing Data Science 6306 - Test Repo
+Files and projects for Stat 6306 Introduction to Data Science